How to Organize Your Dog’s Records · Kinship

 Grooming needs

-If yours is a low-maintenance dog — where grooming is concerned — lucky you.
-It still couldn’t hurt to take note of the frequency of their baths and location of their shampoo, brush, ear flush, etc. If you’re a new parent to a polished poodle or aristocratic Afghan Hound, you may need your groomer’s information on speed dial, at the very least filed away somewhere.
+If yours is a low-maintenance dog where grooming is concerned, lucky you.
+It still couldn’t hurt to take note of the frequency of their baths and location of their shampoo, brush, wipes, and other grooming supplies.
+If you’re a new parent to a polished Poodle or aristocratic Afghan Hound, you’ll want to include your groomer’s information.

 House rules